SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

    - *Advanced > Style*: Allows you to edit the style of the timeline component.
 The following options are available:

-     - *Grouping by*: Determines whether groupings are displayed in the timeline component.
+     - *Grouping by*: Determines whether the name of the column the data was grouped by (optionally) is displayed in the timeline component.
 Disabled by default.

      - *Segment lines*: Determines whether segment lines are displayed in the timeline component.
 Enabled by default.